archid-protocol/archid-docs/docs/contracts/registration.md

 }
 ```

-Here's an example of how we might call the `Config` entry point and determine the real-time cost of per year domain registration.
+Here's an example of how we might call the `Config` entry point and determine the real-time cost of domain registration per year.

 ```js
 use cosmwasm_std::{